Panbear1983/Panbear1983/README.md

 To chasing down threats like a cyber sentinel®.

 Three years deep, fueled by the grind,
-With hands-on labs, I started to find🔎...
+With hands-on labs, I started to find🔎
 Following the NIST framework, solving cyber crime
 It was more than just learning.
 It is more about the mission over time.